-Copy of completed film
+Copy of the completed production

-Within 30 days of a certified film's completion, the applicant must submit a copy of the completed production to the Minister, through the Department.
+Within 30 days of a certified production's completion, the applicant must submit a copy of the completed production to the Minister, through the Department.
 The production's completion is defined as when the production material is in a state where it could reasonably be regarded as ready to be distributed, broadcast or exhibited to the general public (as detailed in ITAA97 section 376-55(2)).

-The copy should be provided on DVD (region 4 or unrestricted) or Blu Ray, a PC formatted USB, or via link to an online copy of the production.
+The copy can be provided as a link to an online copy of the production or should be provided by posting to the Department on a PC formatted USB, DVD (region 4 or unrestricted) or Blu Ray.
 The copy of the production is required to verify that the production is ready for distribution or exhibition to the general public and to confirm other details of the production.
 The Minister may revoke a certificate if the copy is not supplied.